alexdicianu/redis_toolkit/README.md

 There are a couple of options that can be passed to the report generator.
 They are passed via docker's -e paramenter (environment) like so: `-e "OPTIONS=--prefix_only"`.
 They are described below.
 The LEVENSHTEIN_DISTANCE parameter is used for calculating the degree of similarity of these groups using the Levenshtein distance.
 You can set any value between 0 and 1:

 * values close to 0 will only try to create many groups with very little differences between them
-* values close to 1 will try to create bigger buckets with many difference between strings but a smaller common prefix
+* values close to 1 will try to create bigger buckets with many differences between strings but a smaller common prefix

 ```
 usage: report.py [-h] [-p] [-l LEVENSHTEIN_DISTANCE]